-- a) Giving preference to avoiding their location in all of the following: - i.
-Areas of significant indigenous vegetation and significant habitats of indigenous fauna; - ii.
-Outstanding natural features, landscapes and seascapes; - iii.
+- iii.
 Areas of outstanding natural character; - iv.
 Outstanding water bodies or wetlands; - v.
-Places or areas containing significant historic heritage; - b) Where it is not possible to avoid locating in the areas listed in a) above, avoiding significant adverse effects on those values that contribute to the significant or outstanding nature of those areas; - c) Avoiding, remedying or mitigating other adverse effects; - d) Considering offsetting for residual adverse effects on indigenous biological diversity.
+Historic heritage Pplaces or areas of containing regional and national significantce historic heritage; - b) Where it is not possible practicable to avoid locating in the areas listed in a) above, avoiding significant adverse effects on those values that contribute to the significant or outstanding nature of those areas; - c) Avoiding, remedying or mitigating other adverse effects; - d) Considering offsetting, or other compensatory measures, for significant residual adverse effects on indigenous biological diversity.